On this page you will find information about our Scotland office and the work we do across Scotland.

 The Scottish Government's consultation asks a number of important questions about how we deliver our elections so that they are as accessible as possible for voters, provide a level playing field for candidates and, above all, continue to command public confidence in the results.

 - Who runs elections and how they are run

 - Our recommendations on electoral administration and the regulation of campaigners

 Our remit includes elections to the Scottish Parliament, UK Parliament and European Parliament.
-Responsibility for Scottish local government elections is devolved to the Scottish Parliament.
+The Scottish Parliament is responsible for Scottish local government elections.

 One of our key aims is to ensure that the views of Scottish stakeholders contribute to all aspects of our work.
 This ensures that distinctive Scottish procedures and practices are taken into account and reflected in Commission-wide activities.

 We also act as a reference point for electors in Scotland.
 We are available to answer enquiries and requests for advice from the public and relevant organisations on electoral matters.

 Fax: 0131 225 0205